itsMapleLeaf/manuals/README.md

 # print the data for the distance manual
 uv -m scripts.preview distance

-# print only the items
+# write the output to a file (.local is ignored in this repo)
-uv -m scripts.preview distance items
+uv -m scripts.preview distance > .local/preview.json
 ```

 ### Manual Kit